-- Exit and entrance doors to the Chapel to use the bathroom during Mass will be marked.
+- Exit and entrance doors to the church to use the bathroom during Mass will be marked.

 - To receive Holy Communion, all attendees will stay in their row and the Eucharistic Minister will come to each unit.

-- Attendees may remain in the Chapel to pray for a short time after Mass has ended.
+- Attendees may remain in the church to pray for a short time after Mass has ended.